I live with another adult. Can this affect my ODSP?

 Question & AnswerI live with another adult.
 Can this affect my ODSP?

-ODSP must look at the reasons you live or spend time together when they decide if you're a couple.
+ODSP must look at the reasons you share housing when they decide if you're a couple.